prinzpiuz/prinzpiuz.in/content/post/Python saves time.md

 categories: ["python", "linux"]
 ---

-> _"repetitive task should be automated"_ - somebody,somewhere :sunglasses:
+> _"Repetitive task should be automated"_ - somebody, somewhere :sunglasses:

 Its common philosophy in the field of it to automate repetitive tasks, even if it takes some time now to set up it will save a lot of time in the future.
 In this post, I like to share the kinda experience I had today while updating my machine and how python solved it easily.

-In my work machine, I am running [Manjaro](https://manjaro.org/) Linux, which is a [Rolling Release](https://en.wikipedia.org/wiki/Rolling_release) based on [Archlinux](https://www.archlinux.org/). so while updating today I had an _“error\_\_: failed_ to commit transaction (conflicting files)”_ error, which is a common error in archlinux due to the same file already existing in the machine(file conflict) you can read more about it [here](https://wiki.archlinux.org/index.php/pacman#%22Failed_to_commit_transaction_(conflicting_files)%22_error).
-The solution for this error is to delete each file manually, so easy na ?. just remove that file with the rm command.
+In my work machine, I am running [Manjaro](https://manjaro.org/) Linux, which is a [Rolling Release](https://en.wikipedia.org/wiki/Rolling_release) based on [Archlinux](https://www.archlinux.org/).
+So while updating today I had an _“error\_\_: failed to commit transaction (conflicting files)"_ error, which is a common error in archlinux due to the same file already existing in the machine(file conflict) you can read more about it [here](https://wiki.archlinux.org/index.php/pacman#%22Failed_to_commit_transaction_(conflicting_files)%22_error).
+The solution for this error is to delete each file manually, so easy na ?.
+Just remove that file with the rm command.
 But what if we have this many conflicted files?

 {{< more shell expand >}}